Out of the Cradle: Critical reception

-The Los Angeles Times wrote that "it’s impossible to miss the meaning of Out of the Cradle: the primacy of the guitar as an expressive instrument."
-The Rolling Stone Album Guide thought that "one catchy song after song, the sonic details flesh out the deceptively simple melodies."
+The Los Angeles Times wrote that "it's impossible to miss the meaning of Out of the Cradle: the primacy of the guitar as an expressive instrument".
+The Rolling Stone Album Guide said that "one catchy song after song, the sonic details flesh out the deceptively simple melodies".
 The Washington Post declared: "The album's stories are told with music, and only Brian Wilson, Stevie Wonder, Paul McCartney and a handful of others have made rock-and-roll as rich and powerful as this."
-Of "Say We'll Meet Again", Magnet wrote that "Buckingham’s Beach Boys/Les Paul & Mary Ford fascination manifests itself on this spare and breezy ballad, which closes Out Of The Cradle in most gentle fashion."
+Stereo Review assessed Out of the Cradle in its column of the best recordings of the month and said that the album demonstrated "how essential Lindsey Buckingham's glossy but edgy arrangements were" to Fleetwood Mac.